Skip to contents

 mhd <- Spectra(mhd)

-We first calculate pairwise similarities between all spectra defined above and those of caffeine using Spectra’s built-in compareSpectra()
+1. We calculate pairwise similarities between all spectra defined above and those of caffeine using Spectra’s built-in compareSpectra() function.

 all <- c(caf, mhd)